 Caramelized Cabbage with bacon is a flavorful, addicting healthy side dish perfect for serving with just about anything.
 Caramelizing Cabbage will turn even the biggest Cabbage naysayer into a believer!
+This easy cabbage recipe is paleo, keto, whole30, easy to prepare, and a crowd pleaser!

 Caramelized Cabbage and Bacon is an easy side dish with cabbage, onions, garlic, and bacon!
 Use it as a side, or as a condiment, like caramelized onions

-We’ve all had caramelized onions, but have you ever tried caramelized cabbage??
+Weโ€™ve all had caramelized onions, but have you ever tried caramelized cabbage??

-And it’s so easy to prepare!
+Itโ€™s so easy to prepare!
 If you can caramelize an onion (which we will be doing in this recipe, too), then you can caramelize a cabbage!

-The way I see it, caramelized cabbage can be used in all sorts of ways – as a straight up vegetable side dish, a condiment, topping for sandwiches, burgers, steak, or chicken.
+The way I see it, caramelized cabbage can be used in all sorts of ways – as a vegetable side dish, a condiment, topping for sandwiches, burgers, steak, or chicken.
 I would even use it in burritos, grilled cheese sandwiches of breakfast sandwiches.
 Go wild!

 Cabbage is neutral in flavor, making it ideal for dishes using big bold flavors like onion, garlic, and bacon.
-It doesn’t take much to spruce it up and make it extra palatable.
+It doesnโ€™t take much to spruce it up and make it extra palatable.

 Caramelized Cabbage Recipe with Bacon, onions, and garlic - a healthy, easy side dish